rtmigo/depz/README.md

 ## lnkdpn.txt specifies depencences

-To to specify the project dependencies, create a file named `lnkdpn.txt` in the project root, such as `/abc/proj/lnkdpn.txt`:
+Create a file named `lnkdpn.txt` in the project root, such as `/abc/proj/lnkdpn.txt`:

 ```sh